Mr-LMN/fitness-rpg/README.md

 ### Firebase Configuration

-Create a `.env` file (or copy `.env.example`) with the following variables set to your Firebase project details:
+Copy `.env.example` to `.env` and replace the placeholders with your own Firebase project details:

 ```bash
 VITE_FIREBASE_API_KEY=<your-api-key>